moorepants/dissertation/motioncapture.rst

 ===========================================

-The transformation from marker coordinates to rigid body inertial frames and configuration variables shown in :ref:`Figure 5 <figFrames>` is described here.
+The transformation from marker coordinates to rigid body inertial frames and configuration variables shown in :ref:`Figure 10.5<figFrames>` is described here.
 A reference frame, :math:`\mathbf{N}`, with origin :math:`n_o` corresponding with the benchmark bicycle is defined with respect to the Optotrak reference frame, :math:`\mathbf{M}`, Equation :eq:`eqNtoM`.